navcoin/KnowledgeBase/content/NavCoin Core/Your wallet isn't syncing.en.md

 Use the `addnode` wallet command to add more peers.
 If this fails to increase your connection count try the next step.

 Your computer or router firewall may be blocking incoming connections from peers.
 NavCoin uses the port `44440` to talk to other nodes on the network.
 Ensure this is open on your firewalls.

+You can also try bootstrapping the wallet, read [this guide](/navcoin-core/bootstrap-your-wallet) for more information.

 If you have tried all these steps and are still having issues, look for help on the NavCoin Community Discord: https://discord.gg/y4Vu9jw